I have a soft spot for melted cheese.

 It’s really mother you-know-what-ing good.

-In an enchilada filling, the protein typically isn’t folded into a luxuriously silky pool of half-and-half and savory chicken broth.
-But that before those enchiladas met me.
+In an enchilada filling, the protein (whether it be shrimp or potato or any other kind of filling) typically isn’t folded into a luxuriously silky pool of half-and-half and savory chicken broth.
+But that was before those enchiladas met me.

 If I spy tomatillo salsa, also known as salsa verde, on a restaurant menu, I’ll do whatever I can to find a way to incorporate it into my meal.
 Whether it’s dressing tacos or taking enchiladas for a deep dive into the tart, fruity condiment, I can’t turn it down.